 Not being much of a foodie myself, I don’t often hit events with the sheer scale of options that Eat to the Beat offered to fill your face with delicious.
 As my eyes took in the possibilities, Justin and I had at it, trying as much food and drink as our appetites would allow, only slightly dismayed when we looked at social media later, realizing just how much we’d missed by not checking out the event’s inner ring of vendors.

-Overall, it was a solid event where I crossed paths with people I hadn’t seen in entirely too long, like Anita, Yashy and Adrienne, but with the size of the crowd and the sheer magnitude of things to do and see, I learned a few tips that’d make things even better should I get invited back in the future:
+Overall, it was a solid event where I crossed paths with people I hadn’t seen in entirely too long, like Anita, Yashy and Adrienne.
+Still, with the size of the crowd and the sheer magnitude of things to do and see, I learned a few tips that’d make things even better should I get invited back in the future:

 THIS WEEK’S CHALLENGE: Find Your Favourite Frugal Activity!

-One such example comes from Personal Capital, a personal investment firm who stumbled across this series and challenged me to speak on my favourite frugal activities — December’s a notorious month for costly social outings, and we can sometimes use the reminder that we don’t need to blow wads of cash to have a great time!
-(And while you’re at it, remember that the bill man cometh in January, so there’s no day like today to get a handle on your personal finances, and Personal Capital has some tools that might help!)
+One such example comes from Personal Capital, a personal investment firm who stumbled across this series and challenged me to speak on my favourite frugal activities—December’s a notorious month for costly social outings, and we can sometimes use the reminder that we don’t need to blow wads of cash to have a great time!

 Some of our best time spent as a family barely required any cash at all, whether it’s impromptu dance parties in the kitchen to whatever’s playing on the radio, biking down to the park and reading stories under a tree, or just having play dates with other kids his age in our neighbourhood, he’s helped remind me that living’s more about making the most of our experiences than it is about having the most expensive stuff.